{{brizy_dc_image_alt imageSrc=

 Accepting appointments

-Jules is a neuroscience researcher committed to bridging neuro-imaging and clinical practice for real-world impact utilising biomarkers, such as electroencephalography (EEG), to understand brain dynamics and inform mental health treatment innovation.
-Jules holds a Bachelor of Psychological Science (First Class Honours), a Master of Neuroscience, and recently submitted his PhD at the Thompson Institute, Sunshine Coast.
+Dr Jules Mitchell is a neuroscience researcher dedicated to bridging neuroimaging and clinical practice for real-world impact.
+He utilises biomarkers such as electroencephalography (EEG) to understand brain dynamics and drive innovation in mental health treatment.
+Dr Mitchell holds a Doctorate in Psychiatry and Neuroscience (PhD), a Master of Neuroscience, and a Bachelor of Psychological Science (First Class Honours).
+His doctoral research was completed at the Thompson Institute, Sunshine Coast.

 Areas of expertise: